ivanov/bipython/README.md

         [x] maybe i should hook into interp and just turn that into a no-op, that way i can keep the current (cheap) history as is?

+        [ ] history saves only last input, make it work with all

         [ ] make history work *across* sessions, not just current one

         [ ] make multiline history work

         [ ] handle History.enabled = False case gracefully as well

     [x] MUSTFIX: Python 3 compatability (all of my dependencies meet them)